Hypario/voicify/README.md

 ## How to use

-BEWARE: This is a very early version of the project, and it is not very user friendly. plus, it only works on windows.
+BEWARE: This is a very early version of the project, and it is not very user friendly.
+Plus, it only works on windows.

 ### Install the requirements